 He struggled as best he could to make his three kids survive by his work as a potter, and not in luxury, far from it.
 Our mutual friend Jean-Claude Devictor dit Devic enjoyed a comfortable salary as technical director of the Opéra Bastille, so he could fill the family fridge on each of his visits.
 None of the three of us showed interest.
 Awakening given or dearly earned, money is no longer a goal when we have awakened.

-It is necessary to have in order to act and not to act in order to have.
+One must have to act and not act to have.
 (Jean-Claude Flornoy)

 To my knowledge, Flornoy is the inventor of the expression silly buddha.
 We wonder if he did not invent it to describe himself.
 What is a silly Buddha?
 Someone who receives awakening in a surprise bag.
 He hasn’t asked for anything, doesn’t expect anything, and bang, he receives a lightning bolt during a thunderstorm or gets electric power in his fingers.
 What happened to Flornoy and some others.

 There are many other ways to experience enlightenment, but the previous two are the most conducive to making silly Buddhas, for they arrive unprepared for unprepared people.
 This condition is essential, keep it in mind.

 While the awake with a start made no effort, the warrior of light makes his awakening the object of a quest, and to achieve it he follows a constraining, demanding, absorbing progression.
 During years of jihad, of internal warfare to improve himself, he has plenty of time to cultivate humility.
 His repeated failures teach him a little more each time.